Gomphrena ‘Gnome Purple’ and ‘Gnome White’

 Gomphrena globosa L. is the correct and accepted scientific name for this species of Gomphrena.
 Both the genus and species were named and described by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 129 species in the Gomphrena genus (as of 8-6-21 when this page was last updated).
-It is a member of the plant family Amaranthaceae with 186 genera.
-Those numbers could change as updates are made.
+As of 11-8-22 when this page was last updated, Plants of the World Online lists 137 species in the Gomphrena genus.
+It is a member of the plant family Amaranthaceae with 183 genera.
+Those numbers could change as updates are made on POWO.